 TULIPS TO ROSES ON ROSEMARY DYED FINE WOOL

-Sequenced Descriptions listed below Images Carousel
+Sequenced Process Descriptions listed below Images Carousel

 Sequence of painting on fine wool with natural dyes, then change of appearance after steaming.